eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 This document is structured as follows:

 - Chapter 2 introduces the Digital Credentials API
-- Chapter 3 presents the functionality expected by the Digital Credentials API when used in the context of ARF.
+- Chapter 3 presents the functionality expected from the Digital Credentials API so it can be used in the context of ARF.
 - Chapter 4 lists the additions and changes that will be made to the ARF as a result of discussing this topic with Member States.